wang264y/docker-data-science-environment/environment/README.md

 Containers must be built if:
 - you are using the environment for the first time
-- you have made changes to any of the environment files listed above
+- you have made changes to any of the [DS environment files}(#DS-environment-files) listed below

 Otherwise, you may proceed to [Starting a stopped container](#Starting-a-stopped-container)